erutan/sierra-conditions/content/conditions/trips.md

 ---
 description: ''
-sidebar: 'docs'
+sidebar: 'sierra'
-prev: '/docs/settings/'
+next: '/conditions/snow/'
 ---

-# Sidebar
+# Trip Reports

 In order to have a sidebar visible on the side of the page (like on this one for example) or on mobile devices as an off-canvas navigation, you are required to do some global configuration, as well as some configuration per markdown file.